 Either way, that kind of mentality, used in the right direction, is going to make her unstoppable.

-That made all of this worth it.
 Even the nights I lay awake in bed, wondering if we were making an impact at all.

 And dear God, there were many.